vmkul/discordio/README.md

 ## Set-up a webhook for your Gmail  📨
 Want to forward your emails straight to a discord channel? `!hook` command is coming soon.

+## Get motivated by reading a wise quote 🐺
+Try out the new `!quote` command.
+No doubt it will inspire you to do great things!

 ## And many more fun  and useful commands  🤡
 See all available commands by typing `!help`